 With more than 40 locations across Victoria, find your nearest RACV Accredited Auto Care Centre.

-Cut down your driving costs with these efficient, money-saving car hacks.
+Cut down your driving costs with these easy, efficient, money-saving car hacks.

 Regular services can keep your car running in tip-top condition.

-Regular car maintenance can have a dramatic impact on fuel economy compared with a car that has been neglected – think of a regularly serviced car as Usain Bolt racing a neglected model like Clive Palmer over 100 metres.
+Regular car maintenance can have a dramatic impact on fuel economy compared with a car that has been neglected – think of a regularly serviced car as sprinter Carl Lewis racing a 1976-model Elvis Presley over 100 metres.
 Things like not cleaning or replacing your air filter make it difficult for the car to ‘breathe’, which means it has to work much harder for the same result.

-We always recommend that vehicles are serviced according to the manufacturer’s recommendations.
+RACV always recommends that vehicles are serviced according to the manufacturer’s recommendations.
 This doesn’t necessarily mean having it serviced at the dealers, which can cost big dollars.
-As long as an independent service centre like RACV’s Accredited Auto Care Centre network follows the manufacturer’s schedule and uses parts that meet the manufacturer’s standards this will not void a new car warranty.
+As long as an independent service centre, such as RACV’s Accredited Auto Care Centre network, follows the manufacturer’s schedule and uses parts that meet the manufacturer’s standards this will not void a new car warranty.